IHE/ITI.SeR/SeR.md

 Query transaction requires TLS communication between actors involved.

-This transaction mandates the creation of Authorizations associated at least with the Requester Entity and with the document requested.
+This transaction mandates the creation of Authorizations associated at least with the Requester Entity and with the clinical data item requested.
 If additional parameters need to be associated to the authorization, then the same parameters shall be provided within the Authorization Decisions Query transaction.